jpommerening/choice/README.md

 ## Credits

 Inspiration for this library was taken from @isaacs' `npm isntall` and @visionmedia's `commander.c`.
-The levelshtein implementation was adapted and extended from @schuyler's ruby module.
+The levenshtein implementation was adapted and extended from @schuyler's ruby module.
 _Thank you!_